M202 railway (Croatia)

-There are several short branch lines connected to the M202 railway, including the 12,554 m M602 railway Škrljevo–Bakar, 3,985 m M603 railway Sušak-Pećine–Brajdica area of the Port of Rijeka, and the 1,853 m L214 railway between Rijeka and Brajdica — all in the area of the city of Rijeka or its immediate surroundings.
+Several short branch lines are connected to the M202 railway, including the 12,554 m M602 railway Škrljevo–Bakar, 3,985 m M603 railway Sušak-Pećine–Brajdica area of the Port of Rijeka, and the 1,853 m L214 railway between Rijeka and Brajdica — all within the Rijeka city limits or its immediate surroundings.

 History

 The line was first opened in 1865 between Zagreb and Karlovac, a branch of the Zidani most to Sisak line.
 The section to Rijeka was opened on 6 September 1873, and is notable for its steep descent towards the port city.
 Subsequently, in 1880, the line went from ownership of the Austrian Southern Railway Company to the Hungarian Government.
 After the First World War, the line entered ownership of the railways of the Kingdom of Serbs, Croats and Slovenes (from 1929, known as Yugoslavia).
 Rijeka stayed as a border station with the Ferrovie delle Stato up to 1945, when the whole line became part of the Yugoslav Railways.
 Since 1991, it is owned by the Croatian Railways.